makdoom/makdoom/README.md

 ### Hi there, I'm Makdoom Shaikh 👋

-- 🔭 I’m currently working on React Project
+- 🔭 I’m currently working on Netflix Clone
 - 🌱 I’m currently learning React Redux
 - 👯 I’m looking to collaborate on Front End Projects
 - 🤔 I’m looking for help with Firebase